 - Mathematicians settle 30-year-old resonance controversy article on phys.org

-- Begegnung: Sabine Bögli – Resonanzen bringen Karriere in Schwung [German] UniPress magazine no. 164, University of Bern
+- Begegnung: Sabine Bögli – Resonanzen bringen Karriere in Schwung [in German] UniPress magazine no. 164, University of Bern